Painless Ways to Improve UX for your Website

 A quick reminder: user experience (UX) is the way a user, visitor or customer interacts with a website or app.
 UX designers make those interactions frictionless, seamless and even enjoyable in order to boost the user’s experience and overall satisfaction.

-User experience is not a single step in the design process.
+UX improvement is not a single step in the design process.
 A UX designer accompanies the user throughout the whole project, from user research to product development, from interface design, to usability.

 Find your target audience from the beginning.